The New Janet Jackson Documentary Proves She’s Always Been In Control

 Advertisement

-As her new, four-part, self-executive produced documentary, Janet Jackson, debuts today, retrospectives on her massive career abound.
+Her new, four-part, self-executive produced documentary, Janet Jackson, debuts on February 29 on Stan, and retrospectives on her massive career abound.
 The stats are dizzying: five Grammy awards, 10 MTV Video Music Awards, 11 American Music Awards, over 160 million records sold, Academy Award and Golden Globe nominated, and the second most winningest artist of the Soul Train Music Awards’ history (second only to Beyoncé).
 It is an astonishing testament to Jackson’s magnitude as an artist that the fact that her older brother is Michael Jackson, the King of Pop, is one of the more unremarkable things about her.
 But, as the documentary details, the road to icon status was a hard fought battle that Jackson is only now taking in and reflecting on.
 After decades of being tabloid fodder and the subject of unauthorised documentaries and biographies, she’s finally taking control of her story.

 Jackson is candid and transparent in the documentary, answering questions and sharing never-before-seen footage that even the most diehard fans will appreciate.
 Her legacy has been handled with care — maybe a little too carefully.
 It’s hard not to wonder how objective a subject can be when self-producing their own documentary.
 But this is Janet Jackson, a rare celebrity who is averse to over sharing.
 The documentary reveals as much as you would expect from the icon — so, not much.
 Still, it is evident that Jackson wants to pull the curtain back a bit, and share more of herself with those of us who are most keen to know.